yejipark0514/TimeSeriesAnalysis_CO2/README.md

 ## Aim
 I used this data to answer the following questions.

-- Research Question
+- Research Question: What will be the reduction in CO2 emissions for the United States over the next 10 years if a carbon tax is implemented?

 ## Methods
 - Panel OLS
 - Exponential Smoothing, Triple Exponential Smoothing
 - Lasso Regression, Ridge Regression

+<br>

 ## My Findings
-<br>

 ## 1. Future CO2 Emissions Trends with Carbon Tax Implementation Using Exponential Smoothing
 ![Carbon Tax Effect Line](https://github.com/yejipark0514/TimeSeriesAnalysis_CO2/assets/97747420/99aa4c2e-63df-4ab5-b802-ad12f77c95fd)